JoeAkaSepp/mmt-b2019_mitterbauer_schmidhuber_frontend/_docs/foundations/branding.md

 ---
 title: Branding
 info: Brand assets used in this system to mark out that ToDoGether is being used.
+ToDoGether is planned as mobile web application with the possibility to use it on a PC too.
 ---

-<p>ToDoGether is planned as mobile web application with the possibility to use it on a PC too.</p>

 {% include pattern_block.html url='/src/patterns/foundations/branding/icons.html' %}